Learn New Strategies, Practical Solutions and Planning Opportunities

-Save the Date: September 16, 2014 and reserve your seat early for the 22nd Annual Estate & Charitable Gift Planning Institute Seminar.
+Save the Date: September 16, 2014 and reserve your seat today for the 22nd Annual Estate & Charitable Gift Planning Institute Seminar.
 Explore traditional and new planning techniques designed with flexibility in mind to address the new paradigm.

 - Recent tax law development and case law updates